TranThienDat-Nguyen/Adaptive-GLMB/README.md

 The paper is available at https://www.sciencedirect.com/science/article/abs/pii/S0165168422000792 \
 A pre-print version is available at https://arxiv.org/abs/2008.00413
 # Implementation notes
-'v1' is the original version proposed in the paper. \
+'v1' is the original filter proposed in the paper. \
 'v2' is based on the filtering algorithm proposed in the following paper: \
 @ARTICLE{robust_MSGLMB, \
   &nbsp;&nbsp;&nbsp;&nbsp;author={Do, Cong-Thanh and Nguyen, Tran Thien Dat and Nguyen, Hoa Van}, \